KnowledgeForwardSolutions/CheckDigits.Net/README.md

 1 and 3 (odd positions have weight 3, even positions have weight 1).
 It can detect all single digit transcription errors and ~80% of two digit transposition errors (except where the transposed digits have a difference of 5, i.e. *1 <-> 6*, *2 <-> 7*, etc.).
-Nor can it detect two digit two digit jump transpositions.
+The algorithm cannot detect two digit jump transpositions.

+Valid characters for the Modulus10_13 algorithm are decimal digits ('0' - '9').

+Validate method assumes that the check digit is the trailing (right-most) character.

 #### Common Applications